Marvell-switching/SAI-plugin/README.md

 User applications can then link with this library, in order to use the SAI implementation

-mrvl_plugin/test directory contains few examples for sai API usage and are not part of the libsai.o
+The "sai_mrvl/test" directory contains examples for API usage and is not part of the libsai.o